 - The putter cannot have any type of appendages used for aiming purposes.

 - No long chippers are allowed (chipper must be the same length as a 7-iron).

 It is imperative to follow the rules set forth by the USGA.
 If anyone is caught using a two-way chipper, they will be automatically disqualified.
 If a teammate is using a two-way chipper, the entire team will be deemed disqualified.

 Most of the time, you can see a stamp on the chipper that says “USGA qualified” to know whether or not the chipper is legal in gameplay.
 Golf iron brands such as Wilson, True Ace, and Intech Golf make chippers that are legal.

 Can You Use a Chipper in a Golf Competition?

 While it’s true that chippers are legal in golf competitions, you’re likely not going to see a professional using them during gameplay.
-In fact, most professionals tend to look down on using a chipper.
+In fact, many professionals tend to look down on using a chipper.

-Why?
 Because chippers are specifically designed for those with a mid to high handicap.
 Chippers also give the golfer far less control over their ball’s spin.
 Someone with a high skill level prefers to have complete control over their ball and its respective spin, so a chipper is not a common piece of golfing equipment at professional levels.